avito-tech/go-transaction-manager/README.md

 ## Contribution

+1. To local development sync dependencies by `make go.work.sync`.
+2. After finalizing of changes bump up version in all drivers.

-* To install all dependencies use `make go.mod.vendor`.
+* To install all dependencies use `make go.mod.tidy` or `make go.mod.vendor`.
 * To run all tests use `make go.test` or `make go.test.with_real_db` for integration tests.